seancdavis/seancdavis-com/src/blog/posts/2020-05-06-building-static-api-eleventy.md

 You have a working static API with Eleventy, but it's just sitting on your computer.
 The logical next step would be to deploy the API so it is accessible on the web.

-To do so, check out the guide on [deploying a static site to Netlify](/deploy-static-api-netlify) and the other on [deploying to Vercel](/deploy-static-api-zeit) (which used to be ZEIT).
+To do so, check out the guide on [deploying a static site to Netlify](/blog/deploy-static-api-netlify/) and the other on [deploying to Vercel](/blog/deploy-static-api-zeit/) (which used to be ZEIT/).

 Following successful deployment, I would look to redirect the home page to `/earworms.json` and to also ensure that all routes without the `.json` extension either render the proper file _or_ redirect to the `.json` extension (e.g. `/earworms` should redirect to `/earworms.json`).

 ---

-You can also reference other tutorials on static APIs from [the intro article](/how-to-build-static-api#tutorials).
+You can also reference other tutorials on static APIs from [the intro article](/blog/how-to-build-static-api#tutorials/).

 And you can reference the code I used to build this tutorial [here](https://github.com/seancdavis/cobwwweb-examples/tree/087a5503c3000c47ff5e7f7f379f6289ab0055ac/eleventy-static-api), which includes an example of building out redirects for GitHub.